momade02/seminar_atam/README.md

 ### Do neural networks add value to a realistic volatility engine?

-Seminar paper, B560 *Advanced Topics in Asset Management* - University of Tübingen, Chair of Finance (Prof. Dr. Monika Gehde-Trapp, M.Sc.
-Tom Ernst).
-Submitted January 2026.
+Seminar paper, B560 *Advanced Topics in Asset Management* - University of Tübingen.

 **Result:** Conditional on a well-specified EGARCH(1,1)-skew-t volatility engine, a compact Deep Quantile Network does *not* improve one-day VaR forecasts for the